 Don’t let the stain win

 Don’t give up when your clothing gets stained!
 You may be tempted to throw it out but why not try to save it first.
-We recommend treating your stains with Biz Stain and Oder Eliminator. before running a wash cycle.
+We recommend treating your stains with Biz Stain and Odor Eliminator. before running a wash cycle.
 Keep treating until the stain has been removed.
 You can also buy second hand items that may have a stain or two and treat them with Biz to make them like new again.
 After all, vintage clothing is always trendy.